Sacred and Religious Places to visit in Iran – Middle East

 Updated February 7, 2018 / João Leitão / 4 Comments / Filed in: Iran 🇮🇷 / Reading time 9 minutes

 Sacred places in Iran 🇮🇷

 Although the country’s official name is the Islamic Republic of Iran – not everyone is Muslim.

 There are other strong faith practitioners such as Christians, Zoroastrians, and Jewish.
 In fact, the Iranian Jewish community is the second largest in the Middle East just after Israel.

-Iranian people seem to have a deeply ingrained trust and love for their set of religious beliefs, living their lives by the integrity and commitment their faith requires.
+Iranian people seems to have a deeply ingrained trust and love for their set of religious beliefs, living their lives by the integrity and commitment their faith requires.

 I have been to many Muslim countries, and I have noticed that people in Iran take their religion more seriously.